COVID-19: Service Update

 Community Engagement: Let us know what your community group or organisation is doing to support people in the community - click here.

-It has been agreed that following facilities will remain open to the public:
+It has been agreed that following facilities will be open for the public:

-- Parks (with the execption of Island Hill, Comber; Kiltonga, Newtownards and all play park facilities).
+- Parks (with the exception of Island Hill, Comber and all play park facilities).
 When visiting our open spaces for daily exercise, please adhere to current government guidance.

 The Council has agreed the closure of the following buildings and facilities to the public until further notice:

 - Arts Centre, Newtownards

 - Community Centres / Halls (including the Queen’s Hall Billiards Club)

 - Household Recycling Centres (with the exception of Balloo, Bangor; North Road, Newtownards; and Comber HRCs)

 - Leisure centres